catrone3/shadowrunNotes/Locations/South Florida/Little Haiti.md

 #### Miami Jewish Health Systems

 This medical center is a comprehensive medical facility that will provide any  care you require,for cash up front.
 Charity can be applied for and is awarded fairly often, but requires a National or Corporate SIN.
-Owned by the Evo Corporation.
+Owned by the [[../../AAA Corps/Evo|Evo]] Corporation.

 #### The Neon Lounge
 ![[../../Corps (Local)/South Florida/The Neon Lounge|The Neon Lounge]]